Example questions

 Starting from run.R, can you apply your learnings from dPrep, and submit a link to a new repository in which you…

-• Separate source code from generated files,
+• Separate source code from generated files (i.e., use separate folders),

 • Have a proper readme at the repository (in an .md file),